gandhimonil9823/CS_GO_Analysis/README.md

 https://colab.research.google.com/

-Each notebook in this repository has button "Open in Colab" at the top.
+Each notebook in this repository has a button "Open in Colab" at the top.

 Click this button to open each respective notebook in Google Colab.